Making a Difference Award

 2023: Ana Stenersen, CenCal Health

-Ana Sternersen serves as CenCal Health’s Utilization Management Associate Director.
-Ms. Stenersen embodies the health plan’s mission by improving the health of our diverse membership and advancing health equity both inside and outside the clinical setting.
-Promoting access to pediatric care for young, disenfranchised community members is a calling that has defined the course of Ms. Stenersen’s career.
-Her specialty in this discipline began in the early 2000’s and has fueled the successful implementation of programs for distinct county agencies and CenCal Health.
+Ana Stenersen, Associate Director of Utilization Management at CenCal Health, embodies the health plan’s mission by improving member health and advancing health equity both inside and outside the clinical setting.
+Promoting access to pediatric care for disenfranchised youth has defined her career, fueling successful programs for county agencies and CenCal Health since the early 2000s.

 2022: Miriam Roman, Community Health Group